 Liberia is set within the northwest reaches of Costa Rica, in Guanacaste province where visitors have smooth access to some of the Costa Rica’s most attractive white-sand beaches, and impressive volcano-studded rainforests.

 Liberia is Guanacaste´s capital city and as such acts as a gateway for the entire province.
 The Guanacaste Aeropuerto (LIR) allows for easy travel to and from the area.

 Whether you’re coming from another part of Costa Rica or an entirely different country, you won’t have any trouble getting to Liberia and on to the places that you’re interested to visit.

 From Liberia you can enjoy the best Guanacaste volcano tours in the protected areas: Santa Rosa National Park, Rincon de la Vieja Volcano National Park, Tenorio and Miravalles Volcanoes, to name a few.
 While you within 30 min.-1.30 hrs. you can visit the pristine shoreline through the Northern Coast.

-A great urban development has been seen in the last few years in Liberia, concerning the flights to Guanacaste Costa Rica, which include the Daniel Oduber International Airport (LIR), receiving nowadays scheduled flights from major airlines coming from USA, Europe and charter flights from Canada.
+A great urban development has been seen in the last few years in Liberia, concerning the flights to Guanacaste Costa Rica, which include the Guanacaste Aeropuerto (LIR), receiving nowadays scheduled flights from major airlines coming from USA, Europe and charter flights from Canada.